Download BNB Wallet

 Public keys are similar to private keys and are a unique set of unreadable numbers and letters that holds your account information.
 However, unlike private keys, public keys are not capable of allowing someone to spend your balances(send transactions from your account).
 However, public keys allow someone to view your balances or send your funds.
 Due to their nature, you can safely share your public keys with other individuals if you have no privacy concerns about your account balances and wish to receive funds.

 Finally, the next aspect of your account that you want to secure is your passwords.
 Passwords are critical pieces of information in the crypto space as with any other account.
 Once you create a wallet, you will need to create a password that is used for logging in each time.
 The good thing about passwords is that they can be retrieved if lost.
 This is where your mnemonic seed phrase comes in handy.
 It can be used to restore your wallet on another device.
 Essentially, this is another reason why you must never store your mnemonic seed phrase digitally or share it with anyone!

-Storing your Binance Coin wallet information offline is the best way to secure it.
+Storing your BNB wallet information offline is the best way to secure it.
 When creating passwords, you should also ensure that you create a strong password that is difficult for people to guess but easy for you to remember.
-Once you make it your duty to adhere to and implement these security measures, your Binance Coin (BNB) wallet should be safe and secure in your Atomic light wallet!
+Once you make it your duty to adhere to and implement these security measures, your BNB (BNB) wallet should be safe and secure in your Atomic light wallet!

 Top 5 things to know about Binance Chain

 Like with most cryptocurrency wallets, there are many important acts and things to take note of.
 Binance as the leading exchange and its products that are available will certainly have lots of important things to know as well.
 Here are the top 5 things that you should know about Binance Chain: